Services for Adult Survivors

 Peer-led support groups offer connection and understanding with other survivors.

-Female survivors meet the third Tuesday of each month.
+- In Person: The third Tuesday of each month.

 Group therapy for 12 sessions led by an experienced trauma therapist that helps with resilience-building, garnering insight on one’s trauma along, breaking the silence, exploring repressed feelings, and more.